Global sensitivity analysis of asymmetric energy harvesters: Results and discussion

-A wide range of excitation amplitude using Sobol indices from the PCE model is explored.
-Sobol indices are calculated for each excitation amplitude, and each one is presented by the stacked bar in Fig.~\ref{fig:sobol_rang}e.
-All the first-order indices and only relevant second-order indices are inserted.
-The $\Omega$, $f$, and $\kappa$ effects are the parameters that most cause variability in energy harvester, because present more significant indices in all range.
-In regions with a wide range of stability, where the system has enough energy to oscillate in inter-well motion - high excitation amplitude - the sensitivity from $\kappa$ is dominant.
-However, $\Omega$ and $f$ effects increase in the unstable condition, where the system can change the dynamics behaviors for a lower amplitude of excitation (as seen in Fig.~\ref{fig:bifurc_pmeh}).
-Furthermore, the Fig.~\ref{fig:sobol_rang}e allows us to conclude that the other orders, which are the subtraction of the sum of the Sobol indices and the value one, as shown in Eq.~\ref{eq:sobol_sum}, have a negligible effect.
+A wide range of excitation amplitudes using Sobol indices based PCE is explored.
+Sobol indices are calculated for each excitation amplitude.
+The indices are presented by a stacked bar plot in Fig.~\ref{fig:sobol_rang}e.
+All the first-order indices and the relevant second-order indices are inserted.
+The $\Omega$, $f$, and $\kappa$ effects are the parameters that most cause variability in harvested power because they present larger indices for all ranges.
+In regions with a wide range of stability, where the system has enough energy to oscillate in inter-well motion - high excitation amplitude - the sensitivity to $\kappa$ is the most relevant.
+However, the effects of $\Omega$ and $f$ increase in the unstable condition, where the system can change the dynamic behavior for a lower amplitude of excitation (as seen in Fig.~\ref{fig:bifurc_pmeh}).
+Finally, Fig.~\ref{fig:sobol_rang}e also shows that the higher-order terms have a negligible effect, because the first- and second-order indices account for almost all variance: the bars are reaching close to 1 (see Eq.~\ref{eq:sobol_sum}).

 The effects of frequency and amplitude of excitation are significant because their variability can change dynamic behaviors, which is seen in the bifurcation diagram under the $ c.v. = \pm~20\% $ at high frequency.
 The dynamic behavior changes directly affect the power harvested, e.g., high-energy orbits produce much more electricity than chaotic or low-energy orbits.
 Although the frequency and amplitude of excitation are mainly responsible for behavior changes, the piezoelectric coupling presents greater sensitivity for high amplitude.
 This is due to the small probability of behavior variation, so the piezoelectric effect predominates.
-Therefore, whatever scenario adjacent to the orbit changes, $f$ and $\Omega$ are the most influential parameters; otherwise, $\kappa$ is more relevant.
+Therefore, whatever scenario adjacent to the orbit changes, $f$, and $\Omega$ are the most influential parameters; otherwise, $\kappa$ is more relevant.